The $100K/Day Ecom Scaling Framework Based on verified tactics from operators doing $100K+ days: @zakaria_airak (5+ brands scaled to $100K/day, $100K profit in a single day), @shauneng (scaled from $1M to $3M/month in

 Campaign Architecture

-The scaling structure that appears across @zakaria_airak, @shauneng, and @nikitalienov follows a three-tier system:
+The scaling structure that appears across @zakaria_airak, @shauneng, and @nikitalienov follows a three tier system:

 Tier 1: Testing CBO

-- Budget: $100-500/day total
+- Budget: $100 to 500/day total

-- Each ad set: 3-5 new creatives
+- Each ad set: 3 to 5 new creatives

 - Audience: broad targeting (let Meta's algorithm find your buyers)